ghrlt/instagram-daily-dog/README.md

 pip install -r requirements.txt
 ```

-Before continuing, you will have to set the value of `WorkingDirectory` in `ig-dailyduck.service` file by the path to the location of ig-dailyduck folder.
+Before continuing, you will have to set the value of `WorkingDirectory` in `ig-dailycat.service` file by the path to the location of ig-dailycat folder.
 Once you did, and only then, you can continue
 ```
-mv ig-dailyduck.service /etc/systemd/system
+mv ig-dailycat.service /etc/systemd/system
-mv ig-dailyduck.timer /etc/systemd/system
+mv ig-dailycat.timer /etc/systemd/system
 ```

 Now open `.env` in your preferred editor and fill in your details.
 (If you do not have 2FA on your account, do not touch `INSTAGRAM_2FA_SEED`.